In this article

 A tongue injury may cause a bump to appear or your tongue to feel rough.
-Like other parts of the body, the tongue may enlarge in response to an injury.
+Like other body parts, an injury may cause a swollen tongue.

-Hot drinks or foods can also irritate or burn your tongue, leading to rough patches or enlarged bumps.
+If you have a swollen bump on your tongue, you may have unintentionally bitten it a few days before.
+Hot drinks or foods can also burn your tongue, leading to rough patches or enlarged bumps.

-Although their cause is not precisely known, they may be affected by hormonal, dietary, and stress-related factors.
+Although their cause isn't precisely known, they may be affected by hormonal, dietary, and stress-related factors.
 Lie bumps typically go away on their own.

 Squamous papilloma may be caused by the human papillomavirus (HPV).
-It shows up as an irregular lump or bump on the tongue.
+It shows up as an irregular lump or a bump on your tongue.

-This condition is usually painless.
-It can be treated with surgical or laser removal.
+This condition is usually painless and can be treated with surgical or laser removal.
 Other symptoms of HPV can be addressed on an individual basis.

 Glossitis is an inflammatory condition where the tongue loses its papillae (depapillation).
-This can cause your tongue to appear red and irritated, but smooth.
+This can cause your tongue to appear smooth but red and irritated.